Liumouliu/PlueckerNet/README.md

 If you find missing Prerequisites, please Google and install them using conda or pip

 ## Overview
-Our model is implemented both in Pytorch.
+Our model is implemented in Pytorch.
-All our models are trained from scratch, so please run the training codes to obtain models.
+All our models are trained from scratch, please run the training codes to obtain models.

 For pre-trained models, please [download](https://drive.google.com/file/d/1XhjGkwlSK9jV4ZGLd4Ucg327mHpr_0r9/view?usp=sharing).
 Under the folder of each dataset, there is a folder named preTrained and you can find it there.